-33 Representation
+32 Representation

-May counsel represent employees under investigation and the corporation?
-Do individuals require independent legal advice or can counsel represent corporation employees?
+May counsel represent employees under investigation in addition to the corporation that employs them?
 When should a present or past employee be advised to seek independent legal advice?

 So long as there are no conflicts of interest, Turkish law does not prevent counsel from representing both the investigated corporation and its employees.
 That said, employees are hardly ever investigated separately, and there is no criminal sanction against employees for antitrust infringements in practice.